 - Motion compensation: It is a process of subtracting an inter prediction from the current macroblock after motion estimation.

 2. Transformation and Quantization

 Although inter and intro prediction removes large amounts of redundant data, the residual data can be further modified.
 Then we come to the next step, transformation.
 It aims at converting the motion compensated residual data into another domain.
 The transform used in this video coding standard is computationally flexible, which requires low memory and a low number of arithmetic operations.
 DCT (Discrete Cosine Transform) is one of the best methods to work at H.264.
-It a revisable calculation method and apply the main condition of the transformation process.
+It is a revisable calculation method and applies the main condition of the transformation process.